octree-nn/octfusion/README.md

 Coming soon!

 # Acknowledgement
-This code borrows heavely from [LDM](https://github.com/CompVis/latent-diffusion), [AutoSDF](https://github.com/yccyenchicheng/AutoSDF/), [CycleGAN](https://github.com/junyanz/CycleGAN), [stable dreamfusion](https://github.com/ashawkey/stable-dreamfusion), [DISN](https://github.com/laughtervv/DISN).
+This code borrows heavely from [SDFusion](https://github.com/yccyenchicheng/SDFusion), [LAS-Diffusion](https://github.com/Zhengxinyang/LAS-Diffusion), [DualOctreeGNN](https://github.com/microsoft/DualOctreeGNN).
 We thank the authors for their great work.
 The followings packages are required to compute the SDF: [freeglut3](https://freeglut.sourceforge.net/), [tbb](https://www.ubuntuupdates.org/package/core/kinetic/universe/base/libtbb-dev).

 This work is supported in part by NSF under Grants 2008387, 2045586, 2106825, MRI 1725729, and NIFA award 2020-67021-32799.
 Thanks to NVIDIA for providing a GPU for debugging.